doofinder/doofinder-prestashop/README.md

 - Pulls and build a PrestaShop docker image with xdebug extension and maybe other tweaks.
 This build is configurable using the environment variables `PHP_VERSION` and `PS_VERSION` environment variables.
 - Starts the containers
-- Runs the installer script thanks to `PS_INSTALL_AUTO` and the definded environment variables.
+- Runs the installer script with the defined environment variables.

 Finally, PrestaShop is installed and will be running at `https://BASE_URL`.

 You can install the Doofinder module through the admin or execute `make doofinder-upgrade`.

-The admin panel will be available at `https://BASE_URL/admin`.
+The admin panel will be available at `https://BASE_URL/PS_FOLDER_ADMIN`.
 Admin credentials are defined in the `.env`, if you used the `env.example` would be:

 - User: `test@example.com`
 - Pass: `admin123`

 > [!NOTE]
 > Keep in mind that for versions prior to 1.7 PrestaShop will ask you to delete the `install` folder and rename the `admin` folder located in the `html` directory.
-> For newer versions this is done automatically, and accessing `/admin` will redirect you to the correct url.
-If this no happens, simply check the admin folder name inside the `html` directory and use it to access to the Admin Dashboard.
+> For newer versions this is done automatically, using the value on the environment variable `PS_FOLDER_ADMIN` (by default, `/4dm1n`).

 ## Xdebug ready to use